g0mb4/nmsd/README.md

 ```
 This is the `msd()` function in the source code.

-This transformation allow us to use the Euler method to solve our problem by aplling it to **each** equation in the system given the
+This transformation allows us to use the Euler method to solve our problem by applying it to **each** equation in the system given the
 ```math
 \begin{bmatrix}
 x(t_0)\\